Tupelo Automobile Museum raffles antique

-This yr’s raffle vehicle is valued at $50,000.
+This year’s raffle vehicle is valued at $50,000.
 Museum proprietor Jane Spain stated the Apache pickup was nicknamed “Tweety” due to its bright yellow exterior.
 The truck also had shiny LED lighting fixtures below.
 “It’s without a doubt in impeccable condition,” Spain said.
-“You may want to get in it tomorrow and power to California with confidence.”
+“You may want to get in it tomorrow and power to California confidently.”

-The vehicle was previously owned by way of Tupelo Ward five City Councilman Buddy Palmer, a severe collector of old vehicles who presently owns 9 antique pickup trucks.
-He had the truck for a decade before finding out to sell it to the Automobile Museum.
+The vehicle was previously owned by Tupelo Ward five City Councilman Buddy Palmer, a severe collector of old cars who owns nine antique pickup trucks.
+He had the car for a decade before finding out to sell it to the Automobile Museum.

 Palmer bought the antique pickup in Ohio 10 years ago from a character who took 4 to 5 years to redesign it.
 “My collection was given to wherein I couldn’t keep all of them, so I determined I would sell this if the museum wanted it; they may raffle it off.
 I suppose they did quite nicely with the raffle,” Palmer said.
 Spain said Palmer would lend the museum his vehicles for special reveals of pickup vehicles.

 “When I heard it become to be had, I jumped at it; no one takes higher care in their automobiles,” Spain stated of Palmer.
-She said the museum is capable of preserve special month-to-month famous thanks to donated motors.
+She said the museum can preserve special month-to-month fame thanks to donated motors.
 Spain stated tickets had been offered across the world for the raffle.
 Some had been bought from people residing in England.

-Among the attendees on Saturday changed into region native Cheryl McKee.
-She said her son, John, offered 5 tickets in April for John McKee’s dad, who became 60 years antique that month.
+Among the attendees on Saturday, they changed into region native Cheryl McKee.
+She said her son, John, offered five tickets in April for John McKee’s dad, who became 60 years old that month.
 McKee said her husband is fond of older motors and would have cherished an antique model to tinker around with.
 Flurry, who gained the raffle, did no longer attend the drawing.
-The Tupelo Automobile Museum is the most important of its type east of the Mississippi River and capabilities extra than one hundred antique, classic and collectible automobiles.
+The Tupelo Automobile Museum is the most important of its type east of the Mississippi River and capabilities more than one hundred antique, classic, and collectible automobiles.

 Sommer’s Automobile Museum in Denmark

-Although Denmark is a small united state of America, it has an extraordinary repertoire of automobile collections in museums in the course of the nation.
-While by no means the most important, the Sommer’s Automobile Museum is probably one of the maximum exciting because of its particular historical past.
+Although Denmark is a small United States of America, it has an extraordinary repertoire of automobile collections in museums nationwide.
+While not the most important, the Sommer’s Automobile Museum is probably one of the most cited because of its historical past.
 Ole Sommer’s grandfather owned a Ford Dealership, “SIMO” in Frederiksberg, a suburb of Copenhagen.
 Ole’s parents lived in a condominium above the dealership, so Ole developed an interest in cars at a very young age.
 Ole went to England in 1949 as a student at the Jaguar Factory.

-He then transferred to Jowett, wherein he earned a Certificate of Competence as a toolmaker.
+He then transferred to Jowett, earning a Certificate of Competence as a toolmaker.
 Upon returning to Copenhagen, he entered the Copenhagen Technical University and graduated in 1956 with an M. Of Sc.
 At the same time, he also became the owner of the family-owned automotive enterprise due to his father’s death in 1952.
 The organization, E. Sommer, imported motors, which include Jaguars.
-In 1957 however, Ole started his own business enterprise, known as O. Sommer, a Volvo dealership, which might become the largest Danish Volvo dealership.
+In 1957, however, Ole started his business enterprise, known as O. Sommer, a Volvo dealership that might become the largest Danish Volvo dealership.
 Sommer also started other businesses, including a factory for Optimist dinghies and the import of marine engines from England, France, and Spain.

-Then inside the 1970s, Ole tried to recognize his dream of a Danish production car and began manufacturing motors.
-He constructed a vehicle named Joker, and later in the 80s, he built a sports automobile called the Oscar (Ole Sommer automobile).
+Then, in the 1970s, Ole tried to recognize his dream of a Danish production car and began manufacturing motors.
+He constructed a vehicle named Joker, and later, in the 80s, he built a sports automobile called the Oscar (Ole Sommer automobile).
 The Oscar becomes based totally on Volvo elements.
-Although 20 Oscars have been made, only seven Jokers have been constructed; however, one in every one of them changed into featured in a vehicle chase inside the 1975 movie ‘Familien Gyldenkal.’
+Although 20 Oscars have been made, only seven Jokers have been constructed; however, one in every one changed into featured in a vehicle chase inside the 1975 movie ‘Familien Gyldenkal.’

-The Joker became a boxy style van with a completely flat roof and home windows all around.
+The Joker became a boxy-style van with a flat roof and home windows.
 It was constructed with Volvo 140 components.
-When it changed into construction, Ole’s Volvo dealership had ended up the largest in Denmark.
+When it changed into construction, Ole’s Volvo dealership ended up being the largest in Denmark.
 Over the years, further to his many corporations and other activities, Ole had started gathering vintage vehicles and getting into some of them in Veteran Car Rallies.
-In addition, he turned into instrumental in organizing the Copenhagen Classic Car Cup, which featured ancient motors racing in front of the Danish Parliament.
+In addition, he was instrumental in organizing the Copenhagen Classic Car Cup, which featured ancient motors racing in front of the Danish Parliament.

 The motors had also been loaned out to diverse other Danish museums.
-Finally, in 1980 they have been all accrued together on the pinnacle floor of the Sommer Car Dealership at Naerum Hovedgade.
+Finally, in 1980, they were all accrued together on the pinnacle floor of the Sommer Car Dealership at Naerum Hovedgade.
 It is first-class in preference to the amount that draws visitors to this series.
 The exhibit emphasizes the history of technology; however, it additionally displays Ole’s involvement with the industry.
 This is obvious in the presence of the Jaguars and Volvos.

 A sample of Joker and Oscar, representing Ole’s efforts to create a Danish manufacturing vehicle, is also present.
 In 2004, the construction, comprising three floors, was designed for museum use.
-Now on display are greater than 60 veteran and vintage automobiles, electrically driven vehicles, 16 engines from various automobiles, airplanes, and ships, together with a collection of two thousand model automobiles.
-Each car within the museum incorporates an outline specifying the technical specifications plus anecdotes approximately the car itself.
+Now on display are more than 60 veteran and vintage automobiles, electrically driven vehicles, 16 engines from various automobiles, airplanes, and ships, and a collection of two thousand model automobiles.
+Each car within the museum incorporates an outline specifying the technical specifications and anecdotes about the vehicle.

-· Auto World Car Museum & Kingdom Expo (Fulton, MO) – Bill and Marge Backer collected and restored 70 motors over forty years in the past.
+· Auto World Car Museum & Kingdom Expo (Fulton, MO) – Bill and Marge Backer collected and restored 70 motors over 40 years.
 Go here to see them.

 · Doc’s Museum (Jamesport, MO) – a set of antique tractors and conventional motors.